-Resetting the system from a fault condition, at power-up or following a latch condition is accomplished using one or both Key Reset switches, located on the front panel of the control box.
+Resetting the system from a fault condition or at power-up is accomplished using one or both Key Reset switches, located on the front panel of the control box.
 The Key Reset switch on the left is for resetting the light screen when the light screen locks out, or when powering up the system (if it is set to Manual Power-Up).
-The System Key Reset switch, on the right, is for resetting from a latch condition, following a lockout, or following System power-up (if Auto Power-Up is not ON).
+The System Key Reset switch, on the right, is for resetting following a system controller lockout, or following System power-up (if Auto Power-Up is not ON).